DeepSoftwareAnalytics/LLMCodingHallucination/README.md

 # LLM Hallucinations in Practical Code Generation:
 Phenomena, Mechanism, and Mitigation

+**Annotation:** The data that is used for annotated in our study is stored in the `annotation` folder.

+---

 **Datasets:** To begin, download the evaluation datasets from [datasets](https://drive.google.com/file/d/1md51Y6wm2_5cbDCFSs-F4CUfMwhzsz9W/view?usp=drive_link) and extract them into the `/dataset` folder.
 In this experiment, we use the CoderEval dataset.

 **Repository:** To begin, download the practical repositories from CoderEval and extract them into the `/repos` folder and `/CoderEval/repos`.